 Students must adhere to the NWCTC calendar.
 At times, the sending school calendar differs from the NWCTC calendar.
-When NWCTC is in session, students are to be present.
-Transportation will be provided to and from the sending school.
+When NWCTC is in session, students are required to attend unless excused by homeschool authority.

 The school policy regarding absence from school is in strict accord with the Pennsylvania School Code.
 Absences from school are recorded as "excused" or "unexcused".
 Parents will be notified by our automated system when student is absent.